Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 - when your image doesn’t load properly, your alt text will be shown instead

-- when someone who is visually impaired visits your website, your alt text will be read to them
+- when someone who has a visual impairment visits your website, your alt text will be read to them

 In WordPress, you can write the alt description for your images right in the media uploader: